ESIPFed/Ag-Net/README.md

 ## Dataset

-We have created a free sampling dataset for direct training and testing of neural network.
+We have created a free sample dataset for direct training and testing of neural network.
 [Ag-Net-Dataset](https://github.com/ZihengSun/Ag-Net-Dataset)

 ## Ag-Net Models